CoarseSoftware/ChialispWorkflowEngine/README.md

 ### Using Templates
 - Drag out a noodle and then select the 'Pointer -> Template' node.
 From there, you can select the template from an exported file or an internal template.
 Note: Internal templates do react to changes.

-## Testing
-- Tests are available at each node.
-Open the test tab at the bottom of the node and add a test.
-Caution: Tests do require a bit of resources and can greatly reduce performance.
-This will be improved on in the future.

-## Chialisp
+## Chialisp Node
-- Select the 'chialisp' tab at the bottom on any node to view/copy the chialisp.
+- Node that allows any chialisp to be input.
+- Use named inner puzzles to create a connection point to another node.
+Anywhere in the chialisp that the name is used, will be replaced with the code generated from the connected node.